streaming-university/draft-gurel-moq-track-switching/draft-gurel-moq-track-switching.md

 This document uses the conventions detailed in ({{?RFC9000, Section 1.3}}) when describing the binary encoding.

-As a quick reference, the following list provides a non normative summary of the parts of RFC9000 field syntax that are used in this specification.
+As a quick reference, the following list provides a non-normative summary of the parts of RFC9000 field syntax that are used in this specification.

 x (L):